East India Company: Trade monopoly

 It quickly became evident that, in practice, the original company faced scarcely any measurable competition.
 The companies merged in 1708, by a tripartite indenture involving both companies and the state, with the charter and agreement for the new United Company of Merchants of England Trading to the East Indies being awarded by Sidney Godolphin, 1st Earl of Godolphin.
 Under this arrangement, the merged company lent a sum of £3,200,000 to the Treasury, in return for exclusive privileges for the next three years, after which the situation was to be reviewed.
-The amalgamated company became the United Company of Merchants of England Trading to the East Indies.

 A constant battle between the company lobby and Parliament followed for decades.
 The company sought a permanent establishment, while Parliament would not willingly allow it greater autonomy and so relinquish the opportunity to exploit the company's profits.
-In 1712, another act renewed the status of the company, though the debts were repaid.
+In 1712, the East India Company Act 1711 was passed, which renewed the status of the company, though the debts were repaid.
 By 1720, 15% of British imports were from India, almost all passing through the company, which reasserted the influence of the company lobby.
 The licence was prolonged until 1766 by yet another act in 1730.

 At this time, Britain and France became bitter rivals.
 Frequent skirmishes between them took place for control of colonial possessions.
 In 1742, fearing the monetary consequences of a war, the British government agreed to extend the deadline for the licensed exclusive trade by the company in India until 1783, in return for a further loan of £1 million.
 Between 1756 and 1763, the Seven Years' War diverted the state's attention towards consolidation and defence of its territorial possessions in Europe and its colonies in North America.